 Founded by experienced MIT Alumni, our school provides year-round, after-school and summer classes offering a comprehensive curriculum for grades 1 through 12 designed to meet and exceed Massachusetts DESE standards

-UN 2018 Summer Institute for Global Leadership
+Summer Institute in Global Leadership

 Harvard University, $695 per student per week